christinetrac/cat-chrome-extension/README.md

-# cat-chrome-extension
+# grandpa-chrome-extension
-a chrome extension that changes 'dog' to 'cat' on your webpage (this extension is meant for the use of cat people only!! dog people can leave!!!!)
+a chrome extension that changes 'bernie sanders' to 'grandpa' because he is such a grandpa!!! :)

-if you know a dog person, install this extension to their google chrome to let them know that cats are superior :)